-- close links with policy institutions in the UK, Europe and globally
+- Strong relationships and links with policy institutions in the UK, Europe and globally.

 |Mode||Full time with sandwich year|